Introduction: Sunflower Style Concrete Planter

 Before handling concrete, wear protective gloves, as cement is quite alkaline, which is not good for our skin.

-First pour about a centimeter thick layer of concrete then place the styrofoam mold on it, making sure it is well centered.
+First, pour about a centimeter thick layer of concrete then place the styrofoam piece we just made, making sure it is well centered.
 Then continue filling the sides with concrete.
 Once the mold is completely filled, put some weight on the styrofoam to stop it from floating.

-Now leave it as it is for around 7 days, and make sure, the concrete does not go dry, as it will stop the process of hardening of concrete.
+Now set it aside for around 7 days, and make sure, the concrete doesn't go dry, as it will stop the process of it hardening.

 Step 7: Removing From Mold and Cleaning the Edges

-After around 7 days, remove the silicon mold from the sand, then carefully peal off the silicon mold.
+After around 7 days, remove the silicon mold from the sand, and carefully peal off the silicon mold.
 Then take a sharp object like a screwdriver and remove all the styrofoam.

-Now you will be left with a very rough looking concrete planter, to make it look nice, remove the excess concrete with a hack saw, then smooth the edges with 80 grit sandpaper followed by 120 grit sandpaper.
+Now you will be left with a very rough looking concrete planter, to make it look nice, the excess concrete must be removed, I used a hack saw to do that, then smoothed the edges with 80 grit sandpaper followed by 120 grit sandpaper.

 Step 8: Painting

 This is the step which everyone loves.
 Yes, my friends, it's time to paint our creation.
 Paint it with any paint which can be painted on concrete and is water proof.
 I used yellow enamel paint to paint mine.
 (To make it look like a sunflower).
-You can be creative here and do whatever you want to.
+Let your creativity go wild, and do whatever you want to.

 Step 9: Planting a Plant and Admiring It